ajcanlas95/L101/activities/01-Common-commands.md

 Also the multiple sub-parameters in `mkdir` in creating also applies to `rmdir`, example if i want to remove files named "Dir1","Dir2",and "Dir3".

 `$ rmdir Dir1 Dir2 Dir3`

+---

+### Redirecting results

+In this portion you will understand how redirection in Linux workshop, in Linux there are 2 types of output:

+- `stdout`
+- `stderr`

+`stdout` is the output if the command is successful or/and simply normal output

+`stderr` is the output if the command encountered errors or/and simply an alert output

+Redirecting outputs is useful such as logging and referencing etc.
+For you to redirect the output from a command to a file you need to use `>` in between the command and file.

+Example:

+`$ echo "Linux is great" > file` this would remove all the contents of the file and replace it its content with the output.

+For you to redirect output and append it you need to use `>>` in between the command and filename.

+Example:

+`$ echo "Linux is awesome" >> file`

+by default you will redirect `stdout` for you to specify it you need to use `1>`, if you want the `sterr` just use `2>`, but if you want to capture both just use `&>`.

+Example:

+`$ cat /etc/resolv.conf 1> outfile` redirecting `stdout`

+`$ mkdir -pv /root/awesome 2> errorfile` redirecting `stderr`

+`$ mkdir -pv awsome /root/awesome &> file` redirecting both `stdout` and `stderr`

+---

+### Test your knowledge

+As you have learn the Common commands in Linux we need to gauge if you're ready for the next part click [here](https://github.com/ajohnsc/L101/blob/master/exercise/01-Common-commands.md) for your first exercise